Metro Manila Film Festival: History

-A precursor the current festival began in 1966.
+A precursor of the current festival began in 1966.
 Then-mayor of Manila Antonio Villegas inaugurated the "Manila Film Festival" ("Manila Tagalog Film Festival").
 It was set up in order to get Philippine films screened in "first-run" theaters which at that time only screened American films.
-It was a 12-day event from June 14 through June 24, Manila's birthday, during which only locally produced films could be shown in the theatres.
+It was a 12-day event from June 14 through June 24, Manila's birthday, during which only locally produced films could be shown in theaters.
 The festival featured a parade in downtown Manila of actors and the featured films.
-In addition, in an effort to promote Philippine films, Antonio Villegas banned the showing of foreign films at movie houses during the Manila Film Festival.
 Most of the first batch of the festival films came up with English titles.
 Despite the lack of support, there were different changes in making the festival flourish.

 The best films of Manila Film Festival included Daigdig ng mga Api (1966), Dahil sa Isang Bulaklak (1967), Manila, Open City (1968), Patria Adorada (1969), Dimasalang (1970), Cadena de Amor (1971), Elias, Basilio at Sisa (1972), Nueva Vizcaya (1973) and Alaala mo Daigdig Ko (1974).
-Starting in 1975, Manila Film Festival was discontinued as Metro Manila Film Festival took over.

 In 1973, the Manila Film Festival was discontinued as Martial Law was imposed in September the year before.
 On September 21, 1975, during the Marcos Presidency, the filmfest was expanded to include all the other cities and towns in the newly formed Metro Manila and began under the name "1975 Metropolitan Film Festival" (MFF).
 In 1977, name was changed to "Metro Manila Film Festival".

 After Villegas' death in 1984, a special award in the Metro Manila Film Festival, the Gatpuno Antonio J. Villegas Cultural Award, was created in his honor and is given to the best film that best portrays Philippine culture and Filipino people to the world.
 MRN Film International's Andrea, Paano Ba ang Maging Isang Ina? was the first one to receive the lifetime achievement award in 1990.
 Since then, it has been awarding prestigious films that deserves the honors.